Religious studies & philosophy

-The Religious Studies and Philosophy Department has a specialist staff of four, and teaches throughout the school.
-Pupils begin by investigating the nature of religion and faith, and their importance for individuals and society; then they investigate the history, beliefs and practices of the main faiths represented in the school.
-There is a constant emphasis on asking and thinking about open-ended questions, which leads naturally on to an emphasis on the philosophy of religion, starting in year 9.
+All boys study religious studies from Year 7 to Year 9, and begin with investigating the nature of religion and faith, and their importance for individuals and society; they then investigate the history, beliefs and practices of the main faiths represented in the School.
+There is a constant emphasis on asking and thinking about open-ended questions, which leads naturally on to an emphasis on the philosophy of religion, which starts in Year 9.